tornadoweb/tornado/docs/index.rst

 * `Monotime <https://pypi.python.org/pypi/Monotime>`_ adds support for
   a monotonic clock, which improves reliability in environments where clock adjustments are frequent.
 No longer needed in Python 3.3.
+* `monotonic <https://pypi.python.org/pypi/monotonic>`_ adds support for
+  a monotonic clock.
+Alternative to Monotime.
+No longer needed in Python 3.3.

 **Platforms**: Tornado should run on any Unix-like platform, although for the best performance and scalability only Linux (with ``epoll``)